thinkle-iacs/think-js/way_of_the_program.md

 Glossary
 ---------

-ambiguity
+---
+**ambiguity**

-:    Natural languages are full of ambiguity, which people deal with by
+Natural languages are full of ambiguity, which people deal with by
      using contextual clues and other information.
 Formal languages are designed to be nearly or completely unambiguous, which means that any statement has exactly one meaning, regardless of context.

-redundancy
+---
+**redundancy**

-:   In order to make up for ambiguity and reduce misunderstandings, natural
+In order to make up for ambiguity and reduce misunderstandings, natural
     languages employ lots of redundancy.
 As a result, they are often verbose.
 Formal languages are less redundant and more concise.

-literalness
+---
+**literalness**

-:   Formal languages mean exactly what they say.
+Formal languages mean exactly what they say.
 On the other hand, natural languages
     are full of idiom and metaphor.
 If someone says, "The other shoe fell", there is probably no shoe and nothing falling.
     You'll need to find the